the-events-calendar/the-events-calendar/readme.txt

 3.x is a complete overhaul of the plugin, and as a result we're starting the changelog fresh.
 For release notes from the 2.x lifecycle, see <a href="http://m.tri.be/k">our 2.x release notes.</a>

+= 3.5.2 =

+* Fixed a bug that creates duplicate instances of events scheduled past the future cutoff date

 = 3.5.1 =

 * Patched a bug where the “Recurring event instances” setting was impacting month view, instead of just appearing on list-based views (thanks to alexhammerstein on the forums for this report!)